 Heart valves can malfunction in several ways, including:

-Regurgitation (or leakage of the valve).
+Regurgitation is leakage of the valve.
 This means the valve doesn't close completely, causing the blood to flow backward through the valve.
 This results in leakage of blood back into the atria from the ventricles (in the case of the mitral and tricuspid valves) or leakage of blood back into the ventricles (in the case of the aortic and pulmonary valves).

-Stenosis (or narrowing of the valve).
+Stenosis is narrowing of the valve.
 With stenosis, the valve opening is narrowed and the valve doesn't open properly, inhibiting the ability of the heart to pump blood across the narrowed valve due to the increased force required to pump blood through the stiff (stenotic) valve(s).

 Atresia.
-This means the valve opening doesn't develop at all, preventing blood from passing from an atria to a ventricle, or from a ventricle to the pulmonary artery or aorta.
+This means the valve opening doesn't develop normally as a child, preventing blood from passing from an atria to a ventricle, or from a ventricle to the pulmonary artery or aorta.
 Blood must find an alternate route, usually through another existing congenital (present at birth) defect, such as an atrial septal defect or a ventricular septal defect.

-When heart valves fail to open and close properly, the implications for the heart can be serious, possibly hampering the heart's ability to pump blood adequately through the body.
+When heart valves fail to open and close properly, the damage to the heart can be serious, possibly hurting the heart's ability to pump blood through the body.